nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### 2.3.2.
 View details of a specific job
 Simply double-click on the job card in job list to view its details in the right half of Main Window.

-To hide/un-hide the contact details of the chosen job, simply click on the Lock Button.
+To hide/un-hide the contact details of the chosen job, simply click on the (Un)Lock Button.

 ![hide_contact_detail](images/hideDetail.png)
 ![unhide_contact_detail](images/unhideDetail.png)